Saint Laurent Flagship Store Paris

 Dishes at midnight, water scalding my hands, blood boiling.

-The bookshelf left bare, erasing a life that was never mine.
+The bookshelf left bare, erasing a life never mine.

 The moment passes.